 - iron overload,

-Side effects may be diarrhea, gastrointestinal disturbances due to the osmotic effect of unabsorbed vitamin C, or mild nausea.
+Side effects may be diarrhea, mild nausea, and other gastrointestinal disturbances due to the osmotic effect of unabsorbed vitamin C.

-What dosage of vitamin C is too much anyway?
+What dosage of vitamin C is too much?

-According to the National Institutes of Health, vitamin C has low toxicity and it’s rather unusual to cause serious adverse effects.
+According to the National Institutes of Health, vitamin C has low toxicity, and it’s rather unusual to cause serious adverse effects.
 Even at high intakes.
-The maximum dosage of vitamin C for adults is 2,000 mg daily.
+The maximum dosage of vitamin C for adults is 2,000 mg per day.

-Better consult your doctor before taking any supplements.
+Always consult your health care provider before taking any supplements.
 Especially if you’re taking other medication.
 Vitamin C supplements may interact with other drugs.

 What are the preferred sources of vitamin C?

 There is no reason to take vitamin supplements if you eat a healthy whole food plant-based diet.
-Vegetables and fruits are good sources of vitamin C. You can see analytically the list with the richest foods in vitamin C here.
-For instance, kale, broccoli, or peppers are particularly high in vitamin C.
+Vegetables and fruits are the best dietary sources of vitamin C.

-It’s a good idea to boost vitamin C intake, especially in the winter, as vitamin C seems to be beneficial against the flu and common cold.
+It’s a good idea to boost vitamin C intake.
+For instance, in the winter, vitamin C seems to be beneficial against the flu and common cold.
 It may boost the immune system.

-Moreover, we should take at least 1,000 mg of vitamin C during the summer, as well.
-Vitamin C naturally boosts collagen production, protecting us from skin aging and reliving us from sunburns!
+We should take at least 1,000 mg of vitamin C during the summer, as well.
+Vitamin C naturally boosts collagen production, and protects us from skin aging!
+Also, it helps burn body fat and lose weight!